jotix/jotix-config/README.md

 ## Requirements

-## Format and mount the necesary partitions

 To proced with the installation the following partitions are required:

 - LABEL=EFI : FAT32, efi(ef00)
 - LABEL=nixos : the root filesystem for the new installation

+Format and mount the necesary partitions:

     $ sudo mount LABEL=nixos /mnt

     $ sudo mkdir -p /mnt/boot/efi

     $ sudo mount LABEL=EFI /mnt/boot/efi

 ## hosts